-- 1 On 17 June 2014 the Company acquired from receivers of the failed Aston Metals Group (associated with Nathan Tinkler) Aston Metals (Qld) Limited (now renamed Aeon Walford Creek Limited) ("AWCL") which holds the Walford Creek Base Metals Project in northwest Queensland and interests in four exploration Joint Ventures in the Mt Isa area. - 2 The consideration for the acquisition was the issue by the Company of shares, warrants and notes to Centar SP3 Limited and OL Master Limited as detailed below.
-These companies are controlled by OCP Asia (Hong Kong) Limited ("OCP Asia") which, through other subsidiaries, had been a lender to the Aston Metals Group prior to the acquisition of AWCL by the Company.
-Details of OCP Asia are available on its website www.ocpasia.com - 3 The consideration for the acquisition was as follows:
+- On 17 June 2014 the Company acquired from receivers of the failed Aston Metals Group (associated with Nathan Tinkler) Aston Metals (Qld) Limited (now renamed Aeon Walford Creek Limited)('AWCL') which holds the Walford Creek Base Metals Project in northwest Queensland and interests in four exploration Joint Ventures in the Mt Isa area. - The consideration for the acquisition was the issue by the Company of shares, warrants and notes to Centar SP3 Limited and OL Master Limited as detailed below.
+These companies are controlled by OCP Asia (Hong Kong) Limited ('OCP Asia') which, through members of the OCP Group, had been a lender to the Aston Metals Group prior to the acquisition of AWCL by the Company.
+OCP Asia and OCP Asia (Singapore) Pte.
+Limited manage private investment funds with current total assets under management of approximately \$1 billion, from their offices in Hong Kong and Singapore.
+Further details of OCP Asia are available on its website www.ocpasia.com. - 3 The consideration for the acquisition was as follows